top of page

 - The same gauge metal is recommended.
 No full wraps.

-- You must send photo evidence of RUST REPAIR needed to head tech which will have to be pre approved.
+- You must send photo evidence of RUST REPAIR to head tech which will have to be pre approved.

 HEAD TECHS DECISION WILL BE FINAL